 Along with plants and neutral paints, the right mirrors can do wonders in making a small bathroom feel massive.
 "Not only do they reflect more light around the space, but they also make it feel bigger overall," Floyd explains.
 If you have the wall space to add in more mirrors or even replace outdated ones with fresher options, it will open up a cramped bathroom with just the illusion that there's more space.

-According to Floyd, the right mirror/medicine cabinet combination can be "a life-saver."
+According to Floyd, the right medicine cabinet can be "a life-saver."
 The trick is finding one that doesn't feel dated.
-Floyd suggests seeking out a piece that you'd never guess what a medicine cabinet thanks to its contemporary design.
+Floyd suggests seeking out a piece that you'd never guess what a medicine cabinet, thanks to its contemporary design.

 You can also opt for a floating vanity to place beneath a modern mirror that doubles as extra storage space.
-"You wouldn't believe what a difference it makes not having legs on your vanities or a built-in cabinet-type vanity," Floyd says.
-"When you get the vanity off the floor, you will be so surprised with how much bigger it will make the space feel," she adds.
+"You wouldn't believe what a difference it makes not having legs on your vanities or a built-in cabinet-type vanity," Floyd notes.
+"When you get the vanity off the floor, you will be so surprised with how much bigger it will make the space feel."

-As Floyd mentioned earlier, many people think that they have to install a pedestal sink in a small bathroom, sacrificing the precious storage space that comes with cabinets.
+As Floyd mentioned earlier, many people think they have to install a pedestal sink in a small bathroom, sacrificing the precious storage space with drawers.
 However, this couldn't be farther from the truth, according to the designer.
-"With a small bathroom space, you want to maximize your storage options," she says.
-Even if it's just a simple 18-inch vanity with a cabinet and small drawers built-in, it will make all the difference.
+"With a small bathroom space, you want to maximize your storage options," she suggests.
+Even if it's just a simple 18-inch vanity with a few drawers built-in, it will make all the difference.